Trump vs. Harris? In Florida, abortion is the biggest question on the ballot.

 “My working hypothesis is that Floridians, even Florida Republicans, tend to tack libertarian, and so they perceive referenda as a brake on their elected officials,” Ms. Hochkammer says.
 “You have to go out of your way to talk to the Republican voters who have every intention of splitting their ticket on this issue.”

-Some Florida Republicans planning to vote for Mr. Trump and “yes” on Amendment 4 see no contradiction in their views.
+Some Florida Republicans planning to vote for Mr. Trump and yes on Amendment 4 see no contradiction in their views.

-“I don’t love all of Trump’s policies, but on foreign policy, I believe he projects a little more strength” than Ms. Harris, says Jared, a lawyer in Tampa who asks to withhold his last name.
+“I don’t love all of Trump’s policies, but on foreign policy, I believe he projects a little more strength” than Ms. Harris, says Jared, a lawyer in Tampa who asked to withhold his last name.
 But on the abortion measure, he says, “I have little sisters, and I don’t want the government to police what women can do.”

-Note: Editor’s note: This article was updated Oct.
-7, the date of its initial publication, with the latest status on judicial review of Georgia’s six-week abortion ban.